-While you can rotate your mattress 180 degrees, some people also like to flip their mattress over entirely, switching which side faces the ceiling.
+Instead of rotating, some people like to flip their mattress over entirely, switching which side faces the ceiling.
 Not all mattresses are made for flipping, though.
 It all depends on the material and make of the mattress.

-- One-sided mattress – A one-sided mattress is built to have only one soft, sleepable surface.
-Flip a mattress that is really one-sided, and you could wear it out faster (and you may not sleep as well).
+A one-sided mattress is built to have only one soft, sleepable surface.
+This could be a hybrid, memory foam, or latex mattress with specific layers, or a mattress with a pillow top layer on the top.
+If you flip a mattress that is one-sided, you could wear it out faster (and you may not sleep as well).
 Instead, stick to rotating your one-sided mattress.

-- Two-sided mattress – Two-sided mattresses are built from the core out so there’s padding on all sides.
-As a general rule, you can flip your mattress if it’s two-sided, typically made of a fiber-like cotton, wool, and polyester.
+Two-sided mattresses are built from the core out so there’s padding on all sides.
+As a general rule, you can flip your mattress if it’s two-sided — these are typically made of a fiber-like cotton, wool, and polyester.
+Older innerspring mattresses are often also two-sided.
 Flipping a double sided mattress can help fluff and re-invigorate the fibers until it’s time to flip again.
 For mattresses like these, you typically want to flip every 6-12 months.

 If you’re flipping a fiber mattress, grab a friend!
-A double sided mattress can be unexpectedly heavy.
+Depending on the mattress size, a double sided mattress can be unexpectedly heavy.

-- Pillow top mattresses – If a mattress has a pillow top, is made of memory foam, or has a hybrid design, flipping isn’t recommended.
-Flipping a foam mattress won’t do anything to refresh your mattress, because sagging and wear have more to do with the foam cells actually breaking down; they can’t bounce back as fibers do.
+If a mattress has a pillow top, is made of memory foam, or has a hybrid design, flipping isn’t recommended.
+Flipping a foam mattress won’t do anything to refresh your mattress because sagging and wear have more to do with the foam cells actually breaking down —they can’t bounce back as fibers do.

 Likewise, if you flip a pillow top or a hybrid mattress, you’re inverting the inner construction meant to support your back.
-This is the case with Casper mattresses — our strategically layered designs require the right side to be facing up so our technology can deliver the best sleep possible.
+This is the case with Casper mattresses — our strategically layered ZonedSupportTM designs requires the right side to be facing up so our technology can deliver the best sleep possible.

 Keep in mind that rotating your mattress can’t fix everything.
 If you have trouble falling asleep on your mattress and feel achy and unrested when you wake up, it’s a sign you may need to replace your old mattress with a new mattress.
 If your bed is more than 8 years old, then it’s definitely time to go.